Ohio State adds 2024 5-star quarterback Julian Sayin through transfer portal from Alabama - Yahoo Sports

 Sayin is Ohio State's sixth transfer of the offseason along with Howard, McLaughlin, Downs, Mississippi running back Quinshon Judkins and Ohio tight end Will Kacmarek.

-This article originally appeared on The Columbus Dispatch: Julian Sayin transfers to Ohio State football: What we know
+This article originally appeared on The Columbus Dispatch: Julian Sayin transfers to Ohio State; QB had signed with Alabama